Adam1400/Capture/plan/milestone-3/design.md

 ## Capture - Component Design - API

 ### Prototype - development spike of core functionality
+* Core set features for this project:
+..* User can create an account
+..* User can create a post
+..* User can make comments and like posts
 ### Implement data models

 ### Implement views